Archive Is Twitch Safe for Kids? What Parents Need to Know

 Table of contents:

 Over the past decades, video games have broadened the boundaries of entertainment.
 Despite popular belief, kids, teenagers and young adults no longer see video games as a hobby but as a passion influencing their mindsets, future careers, and even their lives.
+Thanks to the drastic increase in gaming platforms’ popularity, the gaming community worldwide has found ways to turn its passion into a profession or a sport.
+And that brings us to Twitch, which may be the most in-demand platform dedicated to the gaming industry.
+If you’ve seen your child talk about it and you’re wondering “Is Twitch safe for kids?”, read on to find out.

 What is Twitch?

-Twitch is an online platform that lets people broadcast their gameplay for others to watch.
+Twitch is an online streaming service that lets people broadcast their gameplay for others to watch.
 But that’s not all.
-Streamers can use the platform to express their talent in music, sports, esports, or even cooking.
+Streamers can use the online platform to express their talent in music, sports, esports, or even cooking.
 As the most popular streaming platform specialized for gaming, Twitch also allows professional gamers to make careers from their profession by participating in esports tournaments and competing for large amounts of money.

 Simply put, people use Twitch to watch someone else’s content in real-time or broadcast their own.
 However, as a concerned parent, it’s best to learn about the platform’s features as much as possible to be prepared for unwanted situations.
 So, here is what your child can do by joining Twitch: